 Mr. Lewis grew up in New Orleans and remains deeply interested and involved in the city.
 He holds a bachelor’s degree in art history from Princeton and a master’s degree in economics from the London School of Economics.
-He lives in Berkeley, California with his wife, Tabitha Soren, and their three children: Quinn, Dixie and Walker.
+He lives in Berkeley, California, with his wife, Tabitha Soren, and their children.
 In 2009 he published Home Game: An Accidental Guide to Fatherhood, about his attempts to raise them.

 —William Easterly, Wall Street Journal